The Outline

 Filtering and Searching the Outline

-The outline toolbar contains a button with a little funnel symbol and the words "All Visible" beside it:
+The outline toolbar contains a button with a little funnel symbol and the words "All Scenes" beside it:

-If you click this button, you can see a dropdown outlining the various filter:
+If you click this button, you can see a dropdown outlining the various filter options:

 We'll discuss the Selected Tag, Outstanding To-dos, and Unresolved Feedback filtering modes later, though you can hopefully intuit what kind of filtering they will do.